alsmola/graphgrc/nist80053/ir-9.md

-# IR-9 - Information Spillage Response
+# NIST 800-53v5 - IR-9 - Information Spillage Response
 - Assigning \[ Assignment: personnel or roles \] with responsibility for responding to information spills;
 - Identifying the specific information involved in the system contamination;
 - Alerting \[ Assignment: personnel or roles \] of the information spill using a method of communication not associated with the spill;